-Pihla Terttunen made her role debut as Rossini’s La Cenerentola at Theater Rudolstadt in 2017.
-She sang Hänsel/ Hänsel und Gretel with the Sibelius Academy Opera and in concert with Jenaer Philharmonie.
-During her studies she participated in student productions as Olga/ Eugene Onegin, Charlotte/ Werther, 3.Knabe/ Die Zauberflöte, sang Poulenc’s mono-opera La voix humaine and several roles in Finnish contemporary operas.
+As a member of the Thüringer Opernstudio 2017/2018 Pihla Terttunen sang Dritte Dame Die Zauberflöte, Marcellina Le Nozze di Figaro, 2nd witch Dido and Aeneas and Paquette Candide with Nationaltheater Weimar as well as Giovanna Rigoletto and Merope/Sphinx in Enescu’s Oedipe with Theater Thüringen in Gera.
+As a guest she has appeared as Orlovsky in Kiel and as Marcellina in Weimar.
+She made her role debut in the title role of Rossini’s La Cenerentola at Theater Rudolstadt in 2017.
+She has sung Hänsel Hänsel und Gretel with the Sibelius Academy Opera and in concert with Jenaer Philharmonie.
+In student productions she performed Olga Eugene Onegin, Charlotte Werther, 3.Knabe Die Zauberflöte, Medoro in Haydn’s Orlando Furioso, Poulenc’s mono-opera La voix humaine and several roles in Finnish contemporary operas.